emblab-westlake/Rider/README.md

 - ESM2 (sequence embeddings)
 - ESMFold (structure prediction)
 - Foldseek (structure alignment)
-- Rider structure database (RNA viral protein strucutre reference)
+- Rider structure database (RNA viral protein strucutre reference) (comming soon...)

 This database is required for structural alignment using Foldseek (step 6/7).

 📥 How to prepare:
 1. Download the prebuilt dependencies and database manually (Zenodo: https://doi.org/10.5281/zenodo.15742756) or follow your internal distribution process.
+We are preparing this...
 2. Place it under the Rider folder like this:

 ✅ Required layout: